mit-orcd/orcd-docs-edit/docs/software/julia.md

 TODO: Include in this section a description of Julia environments and how/where packages are installed -->

-When you install packages in Julia, a `.julia` folder automatically gets created in your home directory that holds all packages installations.
-You can change this location by setting the `$JULIA_DEPOT_PATH` environment variable from the command line before you start Julia.
+Julia organizes packages by the version of Julia you're running.
+When you install packages, a `.julia` folder automatically gets created in your home directory that holds all packages installations.
+Julia will automatically create an environment for that version, which will be saved in `~/.julia/environments`.

+You can change the default package install location by setting the `$JULIA_DEPOT_PATH` environment variable from the command line before you start Julia.
 For example:

 ```bash
 export JULIA_DEPOT_PATH=/home/$USER/orcd/r8/pool